-The spectre of King Arthur looms large over the village of Tintagel and its spectacular clifftop castle (EH; 770328; admission £4.30; 10am-6pm Apr-Sep, 10am-5pm Oct, 10am-4pm Nov-Mar).
-Though the present-day ruins mostly date from the 13th century, archaeological digs have revealed the foundations of a much earlier fortress, fuelling speculation that the legendary king may indeed have been born at the castle as local legend claims.
-Part of the crumbling stronghold stands on a rock tower cut off from the mainland, accessed via a bridge and steep steps, and it’s still possible to make out several sturdy walls and much of the castle’s interior layout.
+The spectre of legendary King Arthur looms large over Tintagel and its dramatic clifftop castle.
+Though the present-day ruins mostly date from the 13th century, archaeological digs have revealed the foundations of a much earlier fortress, fuelling speculation that Arthur may indeed have been born at the castle, as locals like to claim.
+It's a stunningly romantic sight, with its crumbling walls teetering precariously above the sheer cliffs, and well worth devoting at least half a day to exploring.

 A highly controversial plan has been announced to connect the mainland and the rock tower on which the castle sits by an ambitious 72m-long footbridge.
 Despite much local opposition, the plan was approved by councillors in late 2017, although as yet a completion date hasn't been set.

 The village itself isn't terribly exciting, but if you're looking for cheesy King Arthur souvenirs, you'll find them in ample supply.